autograms/autograms/README.md

 ```
 although it will sometimes give inferior results.
 See the [openai documentation](https://openai.com/api/pricing/) for details on their token costs.

+The recruiter chatbot and other examples also have much shorter prompts and use fewer tokens.

 You can also see the token usage (along with other information about model calls) in the list:

 ```
 python
 memory_object.memory_dict['model_turns']
 ```

 in `run_autogram.py`.
 This list contains logging information for the whole conversation.
 Each entry in this list is a dictionary, and entries that have a 'usage_log' field use api model calls and have token use documented.